 When reinforced, simple measures become second nature in times of actual danger that can save lives.
 However, there is one unspoken piece of gear that, when handled incorrectly by employers, can cause irreparable damage to their employees: industrial earplugs.

 After visiting industrial facilities across the United States, we found out that many people have little to no awareness of the lifelong risks of hearing loss in the workplace.
 In most facilities, it is common to find three major violations of hearing conservation compliance.
 These include:

 1. Improper use of industrial earplugs

 In this case, employees are not fully protected while working.
-It is likely that they receive on a twelve-hour shift a non-quantifiable dose of decibels that may cause permanent hearing damage or tinnitus.
+They likely receive a non-quantifiable dose of decibels on a twelve-hour shift that may cause permanent hearing damage or tinnitus.